eolver/deploy-terraform-in-azure/README.md

 ##### variables.tf

-This contains the input variables an Administrator/Developer/Contributer can deifne when deploying the template.
+This contains the input variables an Administrator/Developer/Contributer can define when deploying the template.

 ### Run Terraform